-mated version of well-known musicians playing the songs of theirs that are included in the game.
-These animated version are produced by filming the actual bands in a motion-capture studio as the basis for their ingame avatars.
-The bands are compensated for their time, and have all signed off to approve the appearances of their avtars.
+You work for the video-game publisher Activision.
+One of your successful franchises is the Guitar Hero series.
+Players use a guitar-shaped controller to play notes in time with animations on the screen.
+Several games in the series, including the forthcoming Band Hero include animated version of well-known musicians playing the songs of theirs that are included in the game.
+These animated version are produced by filming the actual bands in a motion-capture studio as the basis for their in-game avatars.
+The bands are compensated for their time, and have all signed off to approve the appearances of their avatars.